Build the Workshop Site

 Most of this form is standardized throughout the Cutting Edge program.
 However there is a set of questions that will be unique to each workshop.
 These questions may include the applicant's interests and experience, what they hope to learn at the workshop, what they could contribute, and willingness to lead sessions or help lead follow-on activities.
 This information can be used in the selection process and also in developing the workshop program and selecting speakers.

 Once the participants have been selected, they must also register for the workshop.
 This can be confusing, and many participants think they have already registered because they filled out an application form.
-Nonetheless all accepted participants, conveners, and other leaders will need to register.
-On the Cutting Edge must report to NSF an accurate accounting of who actually attended the workshops, including demographic data.
+Nonetheless, all accepted participants, conveners, and other leaders will need to register.
+On the Cutting Edge uses this information to report to NSF an accurate accounting of who actually attended the workshops, including demographic data.

 Like the application form, the registration form is standardized.
-You may wish to add specific information such as if the participants will be presenting a poster, attending a field trip, or taking part in other optional activities.
+Including short answer questions such as 'what topics do you want to learn about at this workshop' or 'what expertise do you bring to the workshop' can help you as you plan the workshop program.
+You may also wish to add specific information such as if the participants will be presenting a poster, attending a field trip, or taking part in other optional activities.
+It may also be helpful to include space where participants can indicate if they have mobility issues or concerns, special dietary needs or restrictions, or other concerns that may impact their workshop experience.

-There are some release forms...
-By registering for the workshop, participants agree to allow their image to be used (still photos, video) for programmatic needs.
+The registration form also typically includes are some release forms that allow participants to opt out of particular aspects of the workshop and evaluation.
+By registering for the workshop, participants agree to allow their image to be used (still photos, video) for programmatic needs, unless they state otherwise.

-Your web team member will create a form that can be used by participants to upload materials like presentations, talks, action plans, or session notes.
+Your webteam member will create a form that can be used by participants to upload materials like activities, courses, essays, presentations, talks, action plans, or session notes.

 - All products of the workshop will be posted on the website, and will be freely available to the public for use, with attribution, under the terms of a Creative Commons License.

-- These products can be used by the On the Cutting Edge program for future advertising purposes, and in follow-on documentation of the event, scholarly articles, etc.
+- These products can be used by the project for future advertising purposes, and in follow-on documentation of the event, scholarly articles, etc.

 - A medical emergency form should be made available for all participants to fill out and submit to the conveners upon arriving at the workshop.
 This includes basic information about emergency contact information, insurance coverage, pre-existing medical conditions, medications...just in case the participant becomes incapacitated and is in need of emergency treatment.
 Here is the form (Acrobat (PDF) 5kB Jul20 06) to put the form into a page use the code "file 7247" in square brackets.